CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 ### Authentication problems in Swagger
 - Did you use the credentials (Client ID and Client Secret) from the [user guide](./user_guide.html) with Basic authorization?
 - After entering your credentials, did you get an access token from `/auth/token`?
-- Did you put your access token in the `bearer_token` section of the authorization dialog.
+- Did you put your access token in the `bearer_token` section of the authorization dialog?
 - Has your token expired?
 Use your credentials to get a new token from `/auth/token`.
 - Is it possible you clicked on `Logout`?
 Is the lock on the `Authorize` icon not closed?
 Click it again, and after pasting your token in the `bearer_token` box, make sure to click the `Authorize` button.
 - Are there any spaces or newlines in your token?
 Remove them and paste it as a single line.